Death threats forcing professors off campus

 Professors who thought that their classrooms and social media forums are safe places to discuss controversial ideas are learning they have a much wider and more vindictive audience than they imagined.

-"There's an entire cottage industry for reporting on controversial things that faculty members say, which then riles up internet outrage mobs, who then start to tweet at schools, or post on Facebook, and try to get schools to get rid of people who they disagree with," Cohn says.
+"There's an entire cottage industry for reporting on controversial things that faculty members say, which then riles up Internet outrage mobs, who then start to tweet at schools, or post on Facebook, and try to get schools to get rid of people who they disagree with," Cohn says.

 One of the websites, called Professor Watchlist, was started by Charlie Kirk.